Topeka Dreams Neighborhood Improvement Initiatives Program (NIIP)

 Annual selection of multiple NIAs to receive between $1,000 and up to $50,000 in mini-grant funding.
 Total of $200,000 in annual funding available ($140,000 (GO Bond Funds) + $60,000 (CDBG Funds)) for small infrastructure improvements, neighborhood beautification and community building grants.

-The Topeka Neighborhood Dreams Fund is funded through the federal Community Development Block Grant (CDBG) Program and from the City’s General Obligation (GO) Bonds.
+As part of the Neighborhood Improvement Initiatives Program (NIIP), up to $200,000 is available to award grants ranging from $1,000 up to $50,000 annually in this program.
+Funding is made available through the federal Community Development Block Grant (CDBG) Program ($60,000) and the City’s General Obligation (GO) Bonds ($140,000).
 These funds are used to support a variety of small neighborhood based public projects or local match funds for larger public projects.
 Projects must be located within predominately low/moderate income (LMI) neighborhoods.
-Program priorities include community engagement, infrastructure improvements and neighborhood empowerment and pride. $200,000 ($60,000 (CDBG) and ($140,000 (GO) Bonds)) is available to award grants ranging from $1,000 up to $50,000 annually in this program.
-Interested community partners may also partner with area NIAs to apply for grants for infrastructure.
+Program priorities include community engagement, infrastructure improvements and neighborhood empowerment and pride.

 Note: Estimated funding indicated for all program initiatives is subject to change based on final authorization provided by the Federal Department of Housing and Urban Development (HUD) and/or authorization of the City of Topeka’s Governing Body.